linrunner/tlp-doc/installation/fedora.rst

     sudo dnf install --allowerasing tlp tlp-pd tlp-rdw

-This simultanously uninstalls the conflicting power management packages `tuned/tuned-ppd` or `power-profiles-daemon`.
+Note: this will uninstall the conflicting tools `tuned` and `power-profiles-daemon`.
 Remember to reinstall them if you decide to uninstall TLP.

 Service Units